hiitsdustindavis/codevisualizer/README.md

 ## Description

-##### This website will allow the user to select options for a pizza and have those options returned to them with the price.
+##### This website will allow the user to select JavaScript elements and have a visual displayed to explain the parts of pieces of a website.

 ## Setup/Installation Requirements